Azure/iotedge-eflow/samples/camera-over-rtsp/README.md

 ## Run Sample

-> **Note:**
-> Make sure Windows 10 SDK version 1809 (10.0.17763.0) is installed on the Windows host.
-If not installed, check [Windows SDK Archive](https://developer.microsoft.com/windows/downloads/sdk-archive/) for more information.

 This part describes how to develop the Windows console application in the development VM.
 You can follow the [Build and run a C++ console app project](https://docs.microsoft.com/cpp/build/vscpp-step-2-build) guide.

 1. Open the Windows application sample - Use Visual Studio running as Admin.